aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/saving-barcode-images-different-formats/_index.md

 - **Typical implementation time?** 5‑10 minutes for a basic example
 - **Prerequisites?** JDK 8+ and the Aspose.BarCode JAR on your classpath
 - **Can I change the barcode type?** Yes—any symbology supported by Aspose.BarCode

+## How to create code128 barcode in Java

+Creating a **code128 barcode** is as simple as three lines of code once the library is referenced.
+Below we break down each step, explain why it matters, and show you where to plug in your own data.

 ## What is barcode generation in Java?